rmaffesoli/p4templates/readme.md

 ## TODO
 - Test coverage
-  - Currently there is no test coverage fro this project.
+  - Currently, there is no test coverage fro this project.
 - Server details/server config info
-  - Currently The server datat that will be in use is what you have stored in your environement variables without a way to define these
+  - Currently, The server datat that will be in use is what you have stored in your environement variables without a way to define these
 - Documentation
   - More than a readme is needed
 - Validation